phoenix-rtos/phoenix-rtos-doc/corelibs/libcache.md

 ### Bitmasks

 Three bit masks are computed and stored.
-They are applied to memory addresses in order to extract specific bits corresponding to tag, set index and offset.
+They are applied to memory addresses to extract specific bits corresponding to tag, set index and offset.
 The tag is used to identify a cache line within a set.
 The offset indicates the position of a specific byte in that cache line.